EnglishSpanish

 If your situation is not improving after a few days or grows worse, contact your foot doctor to schedule an appointment.
 You should also visit a podiatrist for an ingrown toenail if you have diabetes or an autoimmune condition that could be affected.
 A podiatrist may use one or more of the following treatments to help fix the ingrown toenail.

 Surgery is not usually required for ingrown toenails.
-Still, in very rare cases where other treatments are ineffective, a foot doctor may recommend surgery that removes part of the nail completely.
-This treatment is not recommended for most people, but those with recurrent ingrown toenails may have to take this step.
+Still, in very rare cases where other treatments are ineffective, a foot doctor may recommend surgery that completely removes part of the nail.
+This treatment is not recommended for most people; however, those with recurrent ingrown toenails may need to take this step.

 Find an Ingrown Toenail Foot Doctor in New York City (NYC)

-If you have tried at-home treatments for your ingrown toenail without success or are concerned about complications, please give our Best Foot Doctor offices a call.
-We are in your neighborhood with locations in Brooklyn, Manhattan, and Queens and ready to help.
+If you have tried at-home treatments for your ingrown toenail without success or are concerned about potential complications, please contact our Best Foot Doctor offices.
+We are in your neighborhood with locations in Brooklyn, Manhattan, and Queens, and ready to help.